LeeMorinUCF/QMB6358F20/demo_01_computing_intro/README.md

 The first command is not very interesting but it is still required to declare that the program has stopped.
 The second is fairly simple and makes a primitive change to the state of the register.
 The magic occurs with the third condition.
-Subtraction is nearly the same as addition, in reverse, except that it is undefined if the particular register
+Subtraction is nearly the same as addition, in reverse, except that it is undefined if the particular register has a value of zero.
+This is important because it provides an opportunity to execute a command that depends on the state.

+These commands are listed in a program in which each line has up to four parameters:

+* The first is the *step* number of the program referring to a particular command.
+* The second is the *instruction*, the command to either ```END```, ```INC``` or ```DEB```.
+* The third is needed only in the case of the ```INC``` or ```DEB``` commands and is the instruction to *go to* a particular *step* in the program and execute the instruction at that step.
+* The fourth column, which is ony needed for the ```DEB``` command, indicating the *step* in the program to be executed next in the case that the register has a value of zero and cannot be decreased.

 Here are some examples that follow from the discussion in the [RodRego](http://sites.tufts.edu/rodrego/) on the website of the philosopher Dan Dennet at Tufts University.
 RodRego is a program for running programs in a language called ```RAP```, which stands for *Register Assembly Programming*.